 The governor of Hubei province, Li Hongzhong, was exiting a press conference when a young female journalist approached.
 She inquired about a high-profile court case where a hotel worker had been charged with murdering an official who she accused of rape.
 Governor Li grabbed her Sony pen recorder, and uttered some words that reverberated around the Chinese media: “Are you really from the People’s Daily?
 And you ask such a question?
 What kind of Party mouthpiece are you?
 Is this how you guide public opinion?
 What’s your name?
 I’m going to find your boss.”
 With so many pen-recorders running in the room his message echoed over social-media and incited mass hysteria when someone proposed an advertisement for Sony: “the recorder even Chinese governors want to grab!”.

-Catherine modelled China as a pressure cooker for gems of rhetorical efficiency where the exchange of nudges accelerates.
+Catherine conceived China as a pressure cooker for gems of rhetorical efficiency where the exchange of nudges accelerates.
 This rhetorical power paradoxically depended on censorship laws, and it was most essential to understand how this contradicts the doxical praxis of liberalism.
 There are populations who experiment playfully with the limits of the sayable, and under intense conditions words are charged with surprising effects.
 This is the opposite of obscenity, and requires great sensitivity to the unwritten laws of public decorum.
 Populations manoeuvre carefully to open sites free from the strictures of the superego.
 This is a natural anarchism and a verbal twister of the masses.
 It’s often noted how authorities clamping down everywhere, shutting down more internet sites than ever before, can coincide with a thaw where its suddenly possible to say more.
 The authorities clamp-down because they are losing control, so the clamping-down naturally becomes a sign of new liberty.
 This is not perversion, but rather the graceful disintegration of tyranny counter-actualized, and the fulfilment of the promise of economic justice.
-Sinoplasm forces the evolution of institutions through a mass grappling between coercive gestures, a transpacific nudge-chain.
-The object of sinoplasmic instinct was a post-electoral democracy that would operate through mass exchanges of coercive frustration.
+Sinoplasm forced the evolution of institutions through a mass grappling between coercive gestures, a planetary nudge-chain.
+The instinctual object was a post-electoral democracy that would operate through mass exchanges of coercive frustration.